No booking fees on the app

 Check timetables and during the journey

-Newcastle to London Kings Cross trains are generally punctual, but delays or disruptions can happen due to weather, strikes, and other factors.
-With Train Journey Planner, finding a train timetable for your trip is simple.
-Enter your departure and arrival stations to view a detailed schedule of available trains.
-Provide your travel details to find the best routes, connections, and train times.
+While Newcastle to London Kings Cross trains are usually on time, delays or disruptions may occur due to weather, strikes, and other factors.
+Finding a train timetable for your trip from Newcastle to London Kings Cross is easy with Train Journey Planner.
+Simply enter your departure and arrival stations to get a detailed schedule of available trains.
+Input your travel details to discover the best routes, connections, and train times.

 How early should I arrive for a train in the UK?